Tim Rice’s musical is heading back to London, being revived by the ENO for a run at the London Coliseum from the 26th April 2018.

 Two of the world’s greatest chess masters, one American, one Russian, are in danger of becoming the pawns of their governments as their battle for the world title gets under way.
 Simultaneously their lives are thrown into further confusion by a Hungarian refugee, a remarkable woman who becomes the centre of their emotional triangle.
 This mirrors the heightened passions of the political struggles that threaten to destroy lives and loves.

 This new production of the musical will be directed by Laurence Connor, whose recent credits include School of Rock and Miss Saigon on Broadway and in the West End, Les Misérables on Broadway, and the international Jesus Christ Superstar arena tour.
-Chess will also feature choreography by Stephen Mear with casting yet to be announced.
+Chess will also feature choreography by Stephen Mear.

 Chess will play at the London Coliseum from the 26th April until the 2nd June.
-For more information visit: https://www.eno.org/whats-on/chess/.
+To book tickets click here or visit: Ticketmaster.co.uk, See Tickets.com, Love Theatre.com, Theatre Tickets Direct.co.uk, Encore Tickets or Last Minute.com.